LukePappa/myOS/text.md

-Attending to the divinity of existence is one's true purpose.
+Attending to the transcendent heart of being is one's true purpose.